 Vitamin D also plays an important role in protecting your bones.
 Your body requires vitamin D to absorb calcium.
 When people do not get enough vitamin D, they can lose bone density.

 There are three ways to get vitamin D:

-- 1. Sunlight: Skin makes vitamin D from the ultra-violet light (UVB rays) in sunlight.
+1. Sunlight: Skin makes vitamin D from the ultra-violet light (UVB rays) in sunlight.
 The body can store the vitamin and use it later.
 The amount of vitamin D your skin makes depends on age, time of day, season, latitude, skin pigmentation, and other factors.
-It is difficult to measure the amount of vitamin D that your skin makes. - 2.
-Food: vitamin D is naturally available in only a few foods.
+It is difficult to measure the amount of vitamin D that your skin makes.

+2. Food: Vitamin D is naturally available in only a few foods.
 It is very difficult to get all the vitamin D you need from food.
-These include fatty fish (examples are salmon, tuna, and mackerel), egg yolks, and liver. vitamin D is also added to milk and to some brands of orange juice, soymilk, and cereals. - 3.
-Supplements and medications: vitamin D is available as a separate supplement, with the calcium supplement, and with some other medications (such as Fosamax, alendronate).
+Foods that have vitamin D include fatty fish (examples are salmon, tuna, and mackerel), egg yolks, and liver.
+Vitamin D is also added to milk and to some brands of orange juice, soymilk, and cereals.

+3. Supplements and medications: Vitamin D is available as a separate supplement, with the calcium supplement, and with some other medications (such as Fosamax, alendronate).